Environmental Education - Elms

 |Astronomy Day - Star Party||Saturday, September 30, 2017||8 pm - 10 pm|

 |Birding 101||Saturday, October 14, 2017||8 am - 10 am|

 |Owl Prowl||Friday, January 19, 2018||7 pm - 8 pm|

 |Plant-a-Palooza||Saturday, June 2, 2018||9 am - 1 pm|

 Every Kid in a Park!

-Maryland State Parks will honor Every Kid in a Park passes for the 2016-2017 school year!
-Earlier this year, Governor Hogan announced that all 72 Maryland State Parks would honor the Federal Every Kid in a Park pass.
-Fourth graders and their families can access State Parks, as well as Federal sites, for FREE!
-Passes for the 2016-17 school year go live on September 1.
-Visit Every Kid in a Park to obtain a pass and find Federal parks to visit, for both families accompanying individual 4th graders as well as for field trip experiences for 4th grade classes.
-The pass grants entry for the student and three accompanying adults -- or an entire car for drive-in parks -- at more than 2,000 national parks, forests, wildlife refuges, and marine sanctuaries.
+All 72 Maryland State Parks will again honor the National Parks' Every Kid in a Park passes for the 2017-2018 school year!
+Through August 31, 2018, fourth graders and their families can access State Parks, as well as National Park sites, for FREE!
+Visit Every Kid in a Park to obtain a pass and find National parks to visit.
+To find Maryland State Parks, go to: Maryland State Parks.
+Passes are for both families accompanying individual 4th graders, as well as for field trip experiences for 4th grade classes.
+A pass grants entry for the student and three accompanying adults (or an entire car for drive-in parks) at more than 2,000 national parks, forests, wildlife refuges, and marine sanctuaries.
 The website also offers educators and parents activities, trip planning books, safety and packing tips, and other helpful information.